 - Using His Photographs on Social Media Without His Permission

 - Too Many Alarms to Wake Up In The Morning

 Related Article: How to Deal with Trust Issues and Insecurities in any Relationship

-Now, don’t go changing all your amusing quirks to please some freak who posted their relationship deal-breakers online.
-Simply be yourself and find someone who accepts you for who you are, flaws and all.
+Now, don’t change all your amusing quirks to please some freak who posted their relationship deal-breakers online.
+Be yourself and find someone who accepts you for your flaws and all.

 A compromise is an expression of respect.
 When it is given and received in the early stages of a relationship, it can provide long-term relief.
 Partners who compromise report feeling more able to adjust and align with one another, as well as being more “on the same page.”

 If you believe your relationship could benefit from more compromise, consider speaking with a relationship expert during couples counseling.
 On level ground, this can be an excellent way to introduce the concept.
 Make sure you’re aware of your areas of flexibility in these relationship deal-breakers, and be honest with your new partner about where you can compromise.

 What is the biggest deal-breaker in a relationship?